Topics in the Philosophy of the Humanities and Social Sciences

 Topics in the Philosophy of the Humanities and Social Sciences (ToPHSS) aims to cross boundaries between disciplines of the humanities and social sciences concerned with ‘the human’, that is with human beings, humanity, society, culture, history, and more.
 It focuses on methodological and ontological issues, in particular on those concerned with contested categories of the humanities and social sciences, and of those primarily on the categories of human, individual and person.
 (Scroll down for details on the topic).

 The project will soon be continued under the new frame "The Epistemology of the In/human".
+(More on that soon, with a newscorner, list-serv, etc.)

 - Dehumanization Conference (6-8 April 2016): The international and interdisciplinary conference "Dehumanization: New approaches to understanding the politics of human nature" brings historians, scientists, philosophers and artists together in order to discuss the phenomenon of dehumanization.
 See event page for details.